UCSC-VLAA/FedConv/README.md

 # Implement of FedConv
-* **Pytorch implementation for paper:** ["Designing Robust Convolution Neural Networks for Federated Learning"](arxiv:)
+* **Pytorch implementation for paper:** ["FedConv: Enhancing Convolutional Neural Networks for Handling Data Heterogeneity in Federated Learning"](arxiv:)
-* Note that we simulate Federated Learning in one local machine for research usage, donot involve real communication between different clients.
+* Note that we simulate Federated Learning in one local machine for research usage, do not involve real communication between different clients.

 ## Usage
 ### 0. Installation